 Assistant Professor in the Department of Biomedical Engineering

-Research Interests: Dr. Lynch's research focuses on genetically engineering microbes to shut off their growth circuits and turn on new pathways to produce different compounds.
-By focusing their energy, he seeks to improve production of biofuels, pharmacological molecules and industrial chemicals.
+Research Interests: Focused on genetically engineering microbes to shut off their growth circuits and turn on new pathways to produce different compounds—improving production of biofuels, pharmacological molecules and industrial chemicals.

 Alfred Winborne and Victoria Stover Mordecai Assistant Professor of Biomedical Sciences